-The ORSA Steering Committee, which is chaired by the CRO, directs the ORSA process.
+The ORSA process is overseen by the Executive Risk Committee.
 The quantitative output is prepared by the ORSA Process Delivery Team, which includes representatives from multiple teams across Finance, Actuarial and Risk.
 Various other functions and Subject Matter Experts across the organization also provide inputs to the ORSA process.